-Imagine this: it’s a Sunday morning, you’re half asleep, your head’s a bit sore after last night and all you want is a big, hot mug of coffee, to lounge about in your pyjamas all day and watch TV.
+Imagine this: it’s a Sunday morning, you’re half asleep, your head’s a bit sore after last night and all you want is a big, hot mug of coffee.

-You sleepily walk into the kitchen and there’s water everywhere, something’s leaked or burst then you realise it’s your water pipe.
-You know you need to turn the water off because it’s spraying all over the place and has started to cause a small flood – water is coming out quickly and you need to act quickly to stop the burst.
+But when you walk into the kitchen, there's water everywhere and you realise there's a leak coming from somewhere.
+You know you need to turn the water off because it’s spraying all over the place – water is coming out quickly and you need to act quickly to stop the burst.

 You need to turn your stop tap off.
 What’s the first thing you do?